obfusque/portflow-monitor/README.md

 5. Push to the branch (`git push origin feature/your-feature`).
 6. Open a pull request.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
+Please follow coding standards and include tests for new functionality.

 ---